haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 The docking protocol of HADDOCK was designed so that the molecules experience varying degrees of flexibility and different chemical environments, and it can be divided in three different stages, each with a defined goal and characteristics:

 * **1. Randomization of orientations and rigid-body minimization (it0)** <BR>
 In this initial stage, the interacting partners are treated as rigid bodies, meaning that all geometrical parameters such as bonds lengths, bond angles, and dihedral angles are frozen.
-The partners are separated in space and rotated randomly about their centres of mass.
+The partners are separated in space and rotated randomly about their centers of mass.
 This is followed by a rigid body energy minimization step, where the partners are allowed to rotate and translate to optimize the interaction.
 The role of AIRs in this stage is of particular importance.
 Since they are included in the energy function being minimized, the resulting complexes will be biased towards them.
 For example, defining a very strict set of AIRs leads to a very narrow sampling of the conformational space, meaning that the generated poses will be very similar.
 Conversely, very sparse restraints (e.g. the entire surface of a partner) will result in very different solutions, displaying greater variability in the region of binding.

 * **2. Semi-flexible simulated annealing in torsion angle space (it1)** <BR>